 While fidelity to the progressive discipline approach is critical, schools are also encouraged to explore alternative ways to solve problems and address behavior challenges without further decreasing students’ time outside the learning environment.
 Beginning with the 2019-20 school year, middle and high schools must develop an Alternatives to Suspension plan detailing the process and approach used in response to specific behaviors to offer students the opportunity to replace suspension.
 Alternatives to Suspension are important for behaviors that commonly progress from Level 2 (In-School Suspension) to Level 3 (Out of School Suspension).

-For additional information see the Behavior Education Plan page 17.
+For additional information see the Behavior Education Plan.

 Three Acts of Physical Aggression

-Under the Behavior Education Plan, “When a student engages in 3 acts of excessive physical aggression, the student may be suspended pursuant to the behavior response levels in the Behavior Education Plan and may be placed in an alternative setting for 45 or 90 days not to exceed one semester.” (p.
-25, High School & Middle School BEP).
+Under the Behavior Education Plan, “When a student engages in 3 acts of excessive physical aggression, the student may be suspended pursuant to the behavior response levels in the Behavior Education Plan and may be placed in an alternative setting for 45 or 90 days not to exceed one semester.”
+(High School & Middle School Behavior Education Plan).
 When students engage in any acts of physical aggression, student, family, and school staff will work collaboratively to address the behavior and create a plan to prevent future incidents.